Unionism in Ireland: Stormont government

 At the end of World War II, the Unionist Government under Basil Brooke (Lord Brookeborough) did make two reform commitments.
-First, it promised a programme of "slum clearance" and public housing construction (in the wake of the Belfast Blitz the authorities acknowledged that much of the housing stock had been "uninhabitable" before the war).
+First, it promised a programme of "slum clearance" and public housing construction.
 Second, the Government accepted an offer from London—understood as a reward for the province's wartime service—to match the parity in taxation between Northern Ireland and Great Britain with parity in the services delivered.
 What Northern Ireland might loose in autonomy, it was going to gain in a closer, more equal, Union.

 By the 1960s Unionism was administering something at odds with the general conservatism of those to whom leadership had been conceded in the resistance to Irish Home Rule.
 Under the impetus of the post-War Labour government in Britain, and thanks to the British subventions, Northern Ireland had emerged with an advanced welfare state.
 The Education Act (NI), 1947, "revolutionised access" to secondary and further education.
 Health-care provision was expanded and re-organised on the model of the National Health Service in Great Britain to ensure universal access.
 The Victorian-era Poor Law, sustained after 1921, was replaced with a comprehensive system of social-security.
 Under the Housing Act (NI) 1945 the public subvention for new home construction was even greater, proportionately, than in England and Wales.